When a person dies, the real and personal properties they leave behind become part of their estate.

 The settlement of an estate involves passing on to and partitioning the ownership of the properties among the deceased’s heirs and any other beneficiaries.
 All the properties in the estate must be declared and the correct taxes associated with each one must be paid with the BIR.
 No declared property may be transferred to any heir or beneficiary if its corresponding estate taxes have not been paid.

-Judicial settlement of estate
+Judicial Settlement of Estate

-Judicial settlement of estate in the Philippines refers to the legal process of dividing the estate of a deceased property owner among the heirs in court.
+Additionally, it refers to the legal process of dividing the estate of a deceased property owner among the heirs in court.
 This usually happens when the heirs of the property did not reach an agreement during the extrajudicial settlement.

 In the Philippine legal system, when a person with assets passes away without naming an estate owner, the heirs may file a complaint for partition in court.
 This action for partition is an ordinary action used to divide the estate among co-owners.
 The judicial partition involves the assignment of a thing held in common among the heirs.
 If there are disagreements or conflicts among the heirs regarding the division of the deceased estate owner’s assets, a complaint for partition may be filed in court to settle the matter.